MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 To remove Teams after it's been installed, go to **Control Panel** > **Uninstall a program** and uninstall **Microsoft Teams** and any instances of **Teams Machine-Wide Installer**.
 If you previously installed Teams separately from installing Microsoft 365 Apps, you might see multiple instances of **Teams Machine-Wide Installer**.
 You can also use PowerShell to remove Teams as shown in this [script sample](https://docs.microsoft.com/microsoftteams/scripts/powershell-script-teams-deployment-clean-up).

-## What about existing installations of Office 365 ProPlus?
+## What about existing installations of Microsoft 365 Apps?

 Teams is also being added to ***existing*** installations of Microsoft 365 Apps on devices running Windows as part of the normal update process.
 There is no change to existing installations of Mac.